TISUnion/PrimeBackup/docs/config.md

 #### saved_world_regex

 A list of regular expressions for identifying whether the server has already saved the world

+!!! note

+    The regex patterns will perform a [full match](https://docs.python.org/3/library/re.html#re.fullmatch) check on the server info content

 - Type: `List[re.Pattern]`